nadako/hxlocalize/README.md

 This is my small experiment with implementing type-safe localization in Haxe using macros.

+> The awesome @kevinresol developed a proper library based on this idea, so if you're looking for a complete solution, check out [turnwing](https://github.com/kevinresol/turnwing)!

 The idea is pretty simple: you declare all possible messages as empty methods in a child class of a magic base-class, like this:

 ```haxe